frameless/huishoudboekje-nl-design-system-demo/organisatie-service/README.md

-# Huishoudboekje Service
+# Organisatie Service

-This service contains the functionality needed to access data that belongs to the Huishoudboekje processes.
+This service contains the functionality needed to access data that belongs to the Organisatie processes.

 ## Setup